sidinaz/routex/README.md

 //equivalent of .handler((context) => context.response().end((_) => MainScreen()))
 WidgetBuilder mainScreen(RoutingContext context) => (_) => MainScreen();

+class AppWidget extends StatelessWidget {
+  @override
+  Widget build(BuildContext context) {
+    //To support hot reload in development, use RoutexNavigator.newInstance() to ensure new instance on each reload
+    //otherwise just use RoutexNavigator.shared and instance will be automatically created. bindRouter(RoutexNavigator.newInstance().router);

+    return MaterialApp(
+      debugShowCheckedModeBanner: false,
+      theme: AppTheme.instance,
+      home: RoutexNavigator.shared.get("/app/main")(context),
+    );
+  }
+}
 ```
 Main app content:
 * Test tab shows how to start another screen for result using handler and ability to log out.
 * Countries tab gives you idea how to integrate Routex in your app with other code.
 * Examples tab shows usage of router directly with streams without RoutexNavigator (ExamplesController => ExamplesSource =>  ExamplesScreen)

+### About
+In handlers execute any code that can potentially change your main flow of execution or to get any dependencies and then create cleaner models to work with inherited widgets, streams pattern as you used to.

+Idea for handling events in that way comes from [Vertx](https://vertx.io/).
+Routex in combination with dart and hot reload is worth of programmers attention.
+It's amazing experience if you are interested in flutter and mobile development.

+The main part of Dart VM is an event loop.
+Independent pieces of code can register callback functions as event handlers for certain types of events.
+Vertx also achieves that in Java environment with [Vertx event loop](https://vertx.io/docs/vertx-core/java/#_reactor_and_multi_reactor).
+See Routex in action, 8 concurrent request were executed to populate ListView widget in examples tab of example application(even if one request is irresponsible and in total two are left to you to fix it for practice).
+Typically one request is one screen but in Routex you can request for anything, not just screens-WidgetBuilder.

 ### Handlers
 Handler can be anything of this: